Paul Stastny scores two goals as Jets silence Blues - NewsBreak

 Nikolaj Ehlers had a goal and three assists and Mark Scheifele had a goal and an assist for the Jets, who snapped their three-game losing streak.

-Vladimir Tarasenko and Niko Mikkola scored goals and Ivan Barbashev and Pavel Buchnevich had two assists for the Blues, who suffered just their second regulation loss in their last 12 games.
+Vladimir Tarasenko and Niko Mikkola scored goals and Ivan Barbashev and Pavel Buchnevich had two assists for the Blues, who took just their second regulation loss in their past 12 games (7-2-3).

 Jordan Binnington made 30 saves for the Blues in his first start since Nov.
 30. He had been sidelined in COVID-19 protocol.

-Note: EditorsNote: adds to second graf; changes to “for a” in last graf